-After selecting Configure Allocation Rules on the Delivery Manager Setup menu, go down to Add Scoring Rules(s).
+After selecting Configure Allocation Rules on the Delivery Manager Setup menu, scroll to Add Allocation Rules(s).

 Each new rule is made up of the following basic components:

 The Rule type, which is the first field that needs to be selected and determines what is displayed for the other drop-down menus:

 The From date starting from which the rule is to be come into effect (or leave blank for the rule to come into effect immediately).

 The To date on which the rule is to cease (or leave blank for the rule to apply indefinitely).

 The carrier service to which the rule applies.
 The default is any service or carrier, but, using the the drop-down menu, you can specify that the rule is to apply to a particular carrier or service, or else to any service in a particular carrier 'service group' (for example, any service in the 48 Hours group).

 The warehouse to which the rule applies (the default is any warehouse).

 The information in the rule-dependent drop-downs, which is covered below.